 What do osteoarthritis, obesity, type 2 diabetes, Parkinson’s disease, arteriosclerosis, asthma, and periodontitis have in common?
 Although genetic susceptibility may play a role in developing chronic, non-communicable conditions, they are primarily associated with lifestyle habits that trigger a subtle, pervasive change that changes the normal functioning of our systems, organs, and tissues: low-grade chronic inflammation.

-To be clear, inflammation is key in maintaining good health and as a protective and adaptive response to trauma and infections during the evolution of life (1).
+To be clear, inflammation is key to maintaining good health as a protective and adaptive response to trauma and infections (1).
 Let’s consider, for example, a muscle strain.
-Here, a quick onset of redness, warmth, swelling, and pain are the main manifestations of acute inflammation, a normal response to tissue injury.
+A quick onset of redness, warmth, swelling, and pain are the main manifestations of acute inflammation; a normal response to tissue injury.
 When muscle fibers break down, they release chemotactic factors [e.g. interferon-γ (IFN-γ), interleukin-1 (IL-1) and tumor necrosis factor (TNF)] that recruit circulating immune phagocytic cells (mainly monocytes/macrophages and neutrophils) to clear up the area of cellular debris and start off the repair process.
 Later on, a new wave of anti-inflammatory macrophages play a crucial role in muscle regeneration, by synthesizing collagen and directly promoting myogenesis by releasing growth factors that stimulate the division of muscle stem (satellite) cells (2).

-While pro-inflammatory changes occur after tissue damage to signal immune cells of potential danger and to facilitate repair, the lack of resolution of this inflammatory status renders the condition chronic and perpetuating pain.
-It turns out that this failure is in many cases due to poor nutritional habits and physical inactivity (5, 6), which contribute to low-grade chronic inflammation, a state of altered cell metabolism and unbalanced immune reactivity that can be systemic or affect specific organs or tissues.
-A key component of this condition is oxidative stress, namely an excessive production of free radicals (used as we’ve seen by neutrophils to kill bacteria, but also essential to life, as critical byproducts of cellular respiration) over that of antioxidants.
-Low-grade chronic inflammation is instigated and aggravated by poor nutrition, sedentary lifestyles, smoking and environmental exposure (air pollution, hazardous chemicals, pesticides), and is frequently associated with subclinical (asymptomatic) endotoxemia (i.e. the presence in blood of very low levels of LPS/endotoxin, the main infective agent of bacteria such as Escherichia coli, Salmonella, Shigella, Pseudomonas, and Neisseria).
-Thus, although local, self-resolving inflammation and low-level free radical production are normal events during immune responses and cellular functions, if disrupted they may lead to persistent health problems and acute or chronic pain (7).
+Though pro-inflammatory changes occur after tissue damage to signal immune cells of potential danger and to facilitate repair, lack of resolution to inflammatory status renders the condition chronic, and perpetuates pain.
+It turns out that continued inflammation is, in many cases, due to poor nutritional habits and physical inactivity (5, 6).
+Together, these things contribute to low-grade chronic inflammation; a state of altered cell metabolism and unbalanced immune reactivity that can be systemic or that can affect specific organs or tissues.
+A key component of this condition is oxidative stress, namely due to excessive production of free radicals over antioxidants.
+Though free radicals are critical, antibacterial byproducts of cellular respiration, they are also powerful cellular aggressors.
+Low-grade chronic inflammation is instigated and aggravated by poor nutrition, sedentary lifestyle, smoking, air pollution, hazardous chemicals and pesticides, and is frequently associated with subclinical endotoxemia (i.e. low levels of LPS/endotoxin, the main infective agent of bacteria such as Escherichia coli, Salmonella, Shigella, Pseudomonas, and Neisseria).
+Thus, although self-resolving inflammation and low-level free radical production are normal events during immune response and cellular function, they may lead to persistent health problems and pain if disrupted (7).

-To better appreciate how lifestyle choices contribute to low-grade chronic inflammation and oxidative stress, let’s take a look at three main culprits:
+To better appreciate how lifestyle choices contribute to low-grade chronic inflammation and oxidative stress, let’s investigate three main culprits:

-Glucose (slowly produced by digestion of complex carbohydrates, but quickly released from refined sugars like table sugar and high-fructose corn syrup) is the main fuel used by mitochondria for energy (ATP) production during cellular respiration.
-When plasma glucose levels rise (i.e. high blood sugar or hyperglycemia), mitochondria go overboard and produce supraphysiological levels of free radicals are produced in the cell.
-This, in turn, increases calcium entry into cells, disrupting signaling pathways, membrane transport mechanisms, and leading even to cell death (8).
+Glucose is slowly produced by digestion of complex carbohydrates, but quickly released from refined sugars like table sugar and high-fructose corn syrup.
+It is the main fuel used by mitochondria for energy (ATP) production during cellular respiration.
+When plasma glucose levels rise (i.e. high blood sugar or hyperglycemia), mitochondria go overboard and produce supra-physiological levels of free radicals in the cell.
+In turn, this increases calcium entry into cells, disrupting signaling pathways, membrane transport mechanisms, and leading even to cell death (8).
 Persistent hyperglycemia eventually causes insulin resistance, metabolic syndrome (prediabetes), and diabetes mellitus.
-Research has shown that hyperglycemia also contributes to widespread (systemic) low-grade chronic inflammation by increasing circulating levels of proinflammatory cytokines such as Interleukins 6 and 18 (IL-6, IL-18), and TNF-α (9).
+Research has shown that hyperglycemia also contributes to widespread (systemic) low-grade chronic inflammation, by increasing circulation of proinflammatory cytokines such as Interleukins 6 and 18 (IL-6, IL-18), and TNF-α (9).
 Last but not least, excess sugar makes us overweight, as it is converted to fat in the liver, and stored in our adipocytes.

 Excess dietary fat is stored in adipose depots throughout the body.
-When adipocytes become too large, two nasty things happen (primarily in visceral fat depots, as opposed to subcutaneous ones): 1) they become a vast source of proinflammatory adipokines (adipocytes cytokines); and 2) they break down triglyceride and start leaking non-esterified (or free) fatty acids (FFAs) to the bloodstream.
-If not metabolized promptly, FFAs may accumulate within arterial walls (forming arteriosclerotic plaques) and within the liver (leading to hepatic steatosis, or “fatty liver”).
-More fundamentally, excessive FFAs contribute to insulin resistance by inhibiting glucose uptake in adipose tissue, skeletal muscle, and liver, and disrupting insulin production in the pancreas; they also promote free radical production by neutrophil and macrophages and increase the load and peripheral delivery of proinflammatory chemokines by red blood cells.
+When adipocytes become too large, two unsavory things happen (primarily in visceral fat depots): 1) They become a vast source of pro-inflammatory adipokines (adipocytes cytokines); and 2) They break down triglyceride and start leaking non-esterified fatty acids (FFAs) into the bloodstream.
+If not metabolized promptly, FFAs may accumulate, forming plaque within arterial walls and the liver (leading to hepatic steatosis, or “fatty liver”).
+Excess FFAs contribute to insulin resistance by inhibiting glucose uptake in adipose tissue, skeletal muscle, and the liver, also disrupting insulin production in the pancreas.
+They also promote free radical production by neutrophil and macrophages, increasing the load and peripheral delivery of pro-inflammatory chemokines by red blood cells.
 Interestingly, saturated fatty acids share structural and functional properties with bacterial endotoxin, and both can trigger the expression of common proinflammatory genes (10, 11, 12).
 Of course, not all fats are created equal; here is a look at which ones will actually help in reducing inflammation and pain.

 Tobacco smoke contains more than 4000 chemicals, of which at least 250 are known to be harmful and more than 50 are known to cause cancer (13).
-The irritants in tobacco smoke are key contributors to low-grade systemic chronic inflammation because they damage the vascular endothelium (the thin layer made up of single cells that lines blood vessels) potentially affecting every single organ in the body.
-It is said that the endothelium becomes reactive, that is, more ‘sticky’ (which allows the activation and infiltration of immune cells into tissues), and more susceptible to bind circulating endotoxin.
-A reactive (inflamed) endothelium also shows impaired coagulatory capacity (it becomes pro-thrombotic) and may lead to hypertension through the decreased production of its main vasodilatory substance, nitric oxide (NO) (14).
+The irritants in tobacco smoke are key contributors to low-grade systemic chronic inflammation because they damage the vascular endothelium (the thin layer made up of single cells that lines blood vessels), potentially affecting every single organ in the body.
+It is said that the endothelium becomes reactive, or more ‘sticky’, which allows the activation and infiltration of immune cells into tissues.
+An inflamed endothelium also shows impaired coagulatory capacity, meaning it becomes pro-thrombotic, leading sometimes to hypertension through the decreased production of its main vasodilatory substance, nitric oxide (NO) (14).

-Virtually every chronic condition and disability without a defined genetic component, from diabetes to osteoarthritis to heart disease, has its roots in low-grade chronic inflammation, caused by poor nutrition habits and sedentarism, oftentimes compounded by stress, trauma, smoking, and environmental pollution, that opens the door further to A reason that these conditions are so prevalent is that they develop slowly, over the course of years.
-Most of the time we are quite oblivious to the physiologic changes in our muscles, blood vessels, liver, and lungs, until, of course, pain begins.
+Virtually every chronic condition and disability without a defined genetic component, from diabetes to osteoarthritis to heart disease, has its roots in low-grade chronic inflammation.
+Caused by poor nutrition habits and sedentarism, inflammation is often compounded by stress, trauma, smoking, and environmental pollution.
+It is likely that inflammatory conditions such as these are prevalent because develop slowly, over the course of years, due to repeated stress.
+Most of the time we are oblivious to the physiologic changes in our muscles, blood vessels, liver, and lungs, until the pain begins.

-While anti-inflammatory medications and analgesics are commonly prescribed to ease the symptoms of inflammation and pain in osteoarthritis, diabetes, and other chronic diseases, they do not treat the underlying causes, and sometimes have severe side-effects (15).
-A research article by Elizabeth Dean, PT, Ph.D. and Rasmus Gormsen Hansen, PT, Ph.D. makes an excellent point for prescribing optimal nutrition and physical activity as “first-line” interventions for low-grade inflammation associated with chronic osteoarthritis, that is aptly suited to other lifestyle conditions as well (16).
+Though anti-inflammatory medications are commonly prescribed to ease the symptoms of inflammation and pain in osteoarthritis, diabetes, and other chronic diseases, they do not treat the underlying causes, and sometimes they cause severe side-effects (15).
+A research article by Elizabeth Dean, PT, Ph.D. and Rasmus Gormsen Hansen, PT, Ph.D. makes the excellent point to prescribe optimal nutrition and physical activity as a “first-line” intervention for low-grade inflammation associated with chronic osteoarthritis, and other lifestyle-related conditions (16).